razorx89/caffe-wrn-generator/README.md

 This generator is a reimplementation of Wide Residual Networks (WRN) [[1]](#ref1).
 Full-Pre-Activation Residual Units from [[2]](#ref2) are used with two convolutional units of size 3x3 per residual unit.
-Bottleneck residual units (3 convolutional layers: 1x1, 3x3, 1x1) are available by using `--bottleneck`.
+Bottleneck residual units (3 convolutional layers: 1x1, 3x3, 1x1) are available by using `--bottleneck-resunit`.
 Currently the generator is implemented for CIFAR-10/CIFAR-100 (32x32 pixels) and ImageNet (224x224 pixels).